Warsaw concentration camp: Executions

 In 1943–1944, camp inmates, Polish Jews caught hiding on the "Aryan side" of Warsaw or in the ghetto's ruins, Polish political prisoners (Pawiak inmates) and Polish hostages captured during the street roundups (łapanki) were executed in the ruins of the former ghetto, which surrounded the camp.
-These executions took place almost daily and in some days, dozens or even hundreds of Poles and Jews were executed there.
+These executions took place almost daily and on some days, the number of victims reached dozens or even hundreds.
 The bodies were then burnt, first in open air pyres and later in the camp's crematorium.